-Any single vehicle with a gross vehicle weight rating (GVWR) of 26,001 pounds or more.

-A trailer with a GVWR of more than 10,000 pounds if the gross combination weight rating (GCWR) is 26,001 pounds or more.

-A vehicle designed to transport 16 or more passengers (including the driver).

-Any size vehicle that is used in the transportation of any material that requires hazardous materials placards or any quantity of a material listed as a select agent or toxin in 42 CFR 73.
+- Any single vehicle with a gross vehicle weight rating (GVWR) of 26,001 pounds or more. - A trailer with a GVWR of more than 10,000 pounds if the gross combination weight rating (GCWR) is 26,001 pounds or more. - A vehicle designed to transport 16 or more passengers (including the driver). - Any size vehicle that is used to transport hazardous materials as defined in 42 CFR 383.5.
 Federal regulations through the Department of Homeland Security require a background check and fingerprinting for the Hazardous Materials endorsement.
 Contact your local department of driver licensing for more information.